Code of Ethics

 Good to know:

-- Use RSS Feeds or create alerts.
-Search Alerts can be set once you're logged into Omni's My Library Account as well as in most databases.
+- Search Alerts can be set once you're logged into Omni's My Library Account as well as in most databases.
 They can help researchers stay current with automatic e-mail alerts.

 - Within a database, limit your search to scholarly articles when it is appropriate to disregard other resources.

 - Never limit to full-text only as we may subscribe to the journal you find from another vendor.
 Use the Get it! icon to search for the full text when it is not immediately available.